Research Catalogue Extended Guide

 Published epositions cannot be edited (by definition) and you need to be the author, co-author or editor of an exposition to be able to edit an exposition.

-Graphical Editor - Workspace
+Graphical Editor Mode

 When you open the editor you will see math-paper like area in the center.
 This is called the grid.
 Content is added by dragging-and-dropping “tools” from the toolbar onto the grid.
 You can preview what the exposition looks like to the reader by clicking the “preview” button: This preview button is located at the top right.